-The proposal includes a 5' aluminum fence to enclose the property, which will also comply with the pool enclosure requirements.
-In addition, there will be a 5'tall masonry wall and aluminum gate to be placed within the front setback of the property.
-The proposed materials for the gates, wall, and fence can be considered appropriate for the historic district and to comply with regulating standards above.
+The proposal includes a 5' aluminum fence to enclose the north, south, and east sides of the property, and a 3' tall masonry wall and with 12" aluminum railing (total of 4' tall) and aluminum gate to be placed within the front setback of the property surrounding the proposed pool.
+The proposed materials for the gates, wall, and fence can be considered appropriate for the historic district and in compliance with regulating standards above.